What Causes Condensation in Air Ducts and How Can You Avoid It?

 Sweaty Air Ducts Add to Indoor Moisture

-Excessive indoor moisture levels promote bacterial growth, especially of molds.
+Excessive indoor moisture levels promote bacterial growth, especially in molds.
 Molds themselves aren’t usually dangerous, but their spores can lower indoor air quality.
 Mold spores can also trigger allergic reactions or asthma attacks.

 Furthermore, molds can damage your home’s structural components.
 Give these bacteria enough time, and they’ll eat through almost anything they grow on.
 That includes your home’s building materials, like wood, and even your pricey furniture.